robertmartin8/ReasonableDeviations/_posts/2017-07-11-gamma-function-intuition.md

 <br/>
 ## Conclusion for Part 1

-I know I haven't even started to explain the form of the gamma function, but in this post I showed that factorials have a natural relation to calculus, when one repeatedly differentiates a power of *x*.
+I know that this is an abrupt end, and that I haven't even started to explain the form of the gamma function, but in this post I showed that factorials have a natural relation to calculus, when one repeatedly differentiates a power of *x*.
 I trust that because of this, the reader may be getting a sneaking suspicion that there might actually be a link between factorials and *integrals*, which would explain why the gamma function looks the way it does.

 In fact, there is a certain type of integration that *does* involve repeated differentiation.
-In fact, if you did A-level mathematics or an equivalent, you will almost certainly have come across it, though you may not see right now how it relates to factorials.
+If you did A-level mathematics or an equivalent, you will almost certainly have come across it, though you may not see right now how it relates to factorials.
 I am referring to *Integration by Parts*.

----

-*Link to Part 2*
+Head to [Part 2]({{ site.baseurl }}{% post_url 2017-07-16-gamma-intuition-2 %}) to find out more.